ChaseWLW/15puzzle/README.md

 # 15puzzle

-You can dirctly use or inherit class Puzzle in branch GA.
+You can dirctly use or inherit class Puzzle in dicitionary GA (go to branc GA).